-SA/SEA Theme Objective Decision making criteria Land Allocation Appraisal Potential Indicators Will it have access to pedestrian & cycle routes for localised leisure opportunities? walking of a bus stop/railway station it will have a minor negative effect (-).
-If the site is not within 800 m or 10 minutes walking of a bus stop or any other services comprising a primary school, GP surgery and Post Office it will have a significant negative effect (-) For employment sites there is less emphasis on access to local services.
+SA/SEA Theme Objective Decision making criteria Land Allocation Appraisal Potential Indicators Will it have access to pedestrian & cycle routes for localised leisure opportunities? walking of a bus stop/railway station it will have a minor negative effect (-). • If the site is not within 800 m or 10 minutes walking of a bus stop or any other services comprising a primary school, GP surgery and Post Office it will have a significant negative effect () For employment sites there is less emphasis on access to local services.
 The emphasis is on alternative forms of transport.
 Sites with access to a bus stop will have a minor positive effect those without access will have a minor negative effect.
-Mitigation may include that the site is of a sufficient size to justify new/changed bus route or includes new facilities such as school, retail outlets, health facilities New major non-residential development with travel plans People using car and non-car modes of travel to work Robin Hood Line railway usage Congestion - average journey time per mile during the morning peak SA: Economic Dimension SEA Theme: Population/ Human Health/ Material assets 15.Employment To create high quality employment opportunities including opportunities for increased learn and skills to meet the needs of the Borough.
+Mitigation may include that the site is of a sufficient size to justify new/changed bus route or includes new facilities such as school, retail outlets, health facilities New major non-residential development with travel plans People using car and non-car modes of travel to work Congestion - average journey time per mile during the morning peak SA: Economic Dimension SEA Theme: Population/ Human Health/ Material assets 15.Employment To create high quality employment opportunities including opportunities for increased learn and skills to meet the needs of the Borough.
 Will it provide employment opportunities for local people?
 Will it provide land and buildings of a type required by businesses?
 Will it support and improve education/training facilities to meet local needs?
 Will it contribute towards meeting skill shortages?
 Will it improve access to employment by means other than single occupancy car?
 It is recognised that there is some cross over between this Objective and Objective 16, Economy.
 The effect of both these objectives will be to increase employment opportunities.
 The allocation of employments sites in relation to this option is anticipated to be positive (+).
-However, if the employment site is within 800 m or 10 minutes walking distance of a residential area it will have a significant positive effect (++).
-Development of housing sites facilitates the local economy, but this is not the main emphasis of this Objective.
-Therefore housing site will have a minor positive effect (+).
-However, the loss of an active exiting Average gross weekly pay (male and female) Benefit claimants Shops vacancies Businesses per 1000 population 15 year olds achieving 5 or more GCSEs at Grade A - C 19 year olds qualified to NVQ level 2 or equivalent 21 year olds qualified to NVQ level 3 or equivalent Working age population
+However, if the employment site is within 800 m or 10 minutes walking distance, or readily accessible via sustainable modes of transportation separated from vehicular traffic within a similar timeframe, of a residential area it will have a significant positive effect (++).
+Development of housing sites facilitates the local economy, but this is not the main Average gross weekly pay (male and female) Benefit claimants Shops vacancies Businesses per 1000 population 15 year olds achieving 5 or more GCSEs at Grade A - C 19 year olds qualified to NVQ level 2 or equivalent 21 year olds qualified to NVQ level 3 or equivalent Working age population